aws-ia/terraform-aws-eks-blueprints-addons/docs/helm-release.md

 In addition to these AWS add-ons, we will also support the provisioning of certain OSS add-ons that we think customers will benefit from.
 These are selected based on customer demand (e.g. [metrics-server](./addons/metrics-server.md)) and certain patterns ([gitops](./addons/argocd.md)) that are foundational elements for a complete blueprint of an EKS cluster.

-One of the reasons customers pick kubernetes is because of its strong commercial and open-source software ecosystem and would like to provision add-ons that are not necessarily supported by EKS Blueprints.
+One of the reasons customers pick Kubernetes is because of its strong commercial and open-source software ecosystem and would like to provision add-ons that are not necessarily supported by EKS Blueprints.
 For such add-ons the options are as following:

 ## With `helm_release` Terraform Resource